 By far the most popular waterfall along the route is Multnomah Falls, which is located a half-mile from Wahkeena Falls.
 There’s accessible parking in the small lot across from Multnomah Falls Lodge, with level access over to the lower viewing area.
 Across the street, there’s a paved walkway that leads about 200 yards to the upper viewing area.
 Although this is a good option for power wheelchair-users, it’s a bit steep for manual wheelchair-users and slow walkers.
 Still you can get a nice view from the lower vantage point.

-There’s also level access to the lodge, which houses a visitor center and a gift shop on the lower level; and offers elevator access up to the restaurant on the second floor.
+There’s level access to the lodge, which houses a visitor center and a gift shop on the lower level; and offers elevator access up to the restaurant on the second floor.
 Accessible restrooms are also located on the lower level.
 And if you drive by slowly, you can get a nice view of the falls from Highway 30.

-There’s also another parking area off of Interstate 84 for this popular stop.
+There’s also a parking area located off of Interstate 84 for this popular stop.
 Just take exit 31 and follow the signs.
 There’s plenty of accessible parking in the lot; however the path over to the Highway 30 parking area is steep — especially near the bridge — so it’s not a viable option for most folks.
 The best bet is to park in the Highway 30 parking area.
 It should also be noted that there is no vehicular access from the Interstate 84 parking area to the Highway 30 parking area; so if you use the Interstate 84 parking area you won’t be able to drive to the Historic Columbia River Highway from there.

 Multnomah Falls Timed Use Permit